pschragger/IOT_Tutorials_for_VU/WIFI_ROUTER_SETUP_tutorial/README.md

  You are now ready to create you own tutorial.

-##  Start creating your own tutorial description how you will setup your router.
+##  III.
+Start creating your own tutorial description how you will setup your router.

 1. create the directory